April 1, 2025

 • Cons: You miss large parts of the scene.
 However, if you're recording your horizontal video with the knowledge you'll crop it later to make it vertical, you can position your subject in the center of the frame to make the cropping easier.

 Another way to get a vertical video out of a horizontal one is to create a 9:16 frame with a background and place the horizontal video in the middle.
-This way, you can keep the whole frame and fill in the blank space with a background.
+This way, you can keep the whole frame and fill in the blank space with a complementary background, gradient, or blur effect.
+This method is ideal when you can't afford to lose any part of the original video.

 • Pros: Using this approach, you see all of the video, without the need to crop parts of it.